zapabob/ROCm/docs/reference/openmp/openmp.md

 that the pages pointed by “a” are in fine-grain memory, while the pages pointed to by “b” are in coarse-grain memory during and after the execution of the target region.
-This is accomplished in the OpenMP runtime library with calls to the ROCR runtime to set the pages pointed by “b” as coarse grain.
+This is accomplished in the OpenMP runtime library with calls to the ROCr runtime to set the pages pointed by “b” as coarse grain.

 ### OMPT Target Support